0-Hecke modules for row-strict dual immaculate functions: Introduction

 \sheila{ We conclude in Section 9 by considering the two remaining choices for the descent set of a standard immaculate tableau, apart from the two which determine the dual immaculate and row-strict dual immaculate functions.
 Although the corresponding quasisymmetric functions are no longer independent, interestingly, both of the new variants come with associated 0-Hecke actions.
 Furthermore, these actions determine the same immaculate Hecke poset, and consequently our straightening algorithms apply, giving cyclic 0-Hecke modules as in Section~\ref{sec:indecomp-module-and-poset}, generated respectively by $S^0_\alpha$ and $S^{row}_\alpha$, as well as submodules generated respectively by $S^{col}_\alpha$ and $S^{row*}_\alpha$ as in Section~\ref{sec:row-strict-ext} and Section~\ref{sec:dualImmsubmodules}.} \sheilaFeb{Our final result, Theorem~\ref{thm:8flavours-tableaux}, shows that these modules complete the combinatorial picture of tableaux considered in this paper, by accounting for all the possible variations on increasing rows and columns.
 This information is captured in Figure~\ref{fig:4-descent-sets}. }

-Table~\ref{table:standard-tableaux-acronyms} below provides a list of tableaux acronyms used in this paper.
+Table~\ref{table:standard-tableaux-acronyms} below provides a list of tableau acronyms used in this paper.

-Table~\ref{table:RSImm} provides a summary of our results, as well as comparison with prior work.
+In Section~\ref{sec:new-descent-set}, Table~\ref{table:RSImm} provides a summary of our results, as well as comparison with prior work.
 Table~\ref{table:QSymfunctions-modules} compiles the known quasisymmetric bases to date, together with their 0-Hecke modules, as well as the new quasisymmetric functions, all of which expand positively in the fundamental basis, arising from the 0-Hecke submodules and quotient modules discovered in this paper.

 \svw{\textbf{Acknowledgements.} The authors would like to thank the Algebraic Combinatorics Research Community program at ICERM through which this research took place.
-The third author was supported in part by the National Sciences Research Council of Canada.}
+The third author was supported in part by the National Sciences Research Council of Canada.
+The authors also express their gratitude to the FPSAC 2022 referees and the reviewer of this journal for their careful reading of the paper and detailed comments.}